dataviz-sp18/fp-rodrigovaldes/README.md

 Thank for visiting this repo!

+# How to visualize the final product

+Please clone the repository in your computer and open Ties.html

 Unfortunately, the data used here is proprietary.
 Then, please contact me if you run into reproducibility issues.

 ## Content of the files: